 No. If you don’t want loans, simply reject them on your myLCCC account.

 If you’ve been awarded more loans than you need, you may request the amount to be reduced by sending an email to the Office of Scholarships and Financial Aid via your official school email account.
 LCCC will notify you via official school email when that request has been completed.

 If you accept enough financial aid to cover your tuition, fees, books and on-campus housing (if applicable), you will be able to charge your books to your student account.
 Simply take your schedule to the bookstore and inform them that you would like to charge your books to your financial aid.

-Awarded and accepted financial aid will disburse to your student account beginning mid-September (Fall semester), early February (Spring semester) and/or mid-May (Summer semester).
+Awarded and accepted financial aid will disburse to your student account beginning mid-September (Fall semester), early February (Spring semester) and/or early June (Summer semester).
 The financial aid will pay all charges on your student account and you will receive a refund for the balance.
 Please note: You must have completed all steps to receive your financial aid before your financial aid can disburse to your student account.

 Refunds will be mailed to the student’s address on record within 10 business days after financial aid disbursement.
 You may verify and update your address on record in your myLCCC account.
 Refund checks aren’t available for pick up at LCCC.

 If your enrollment changes due to drop, withdrawal or course cancellation, your financial aid may be adjusted.
 You will receive an email notification via your official school email account if your financial aid award has been adjusted.

 You must be enrolled in at least six credit hours to be eligible for your loan or the Parent PLUS Loan.
 If you drop or withdraw from classes before your loan fully disburses, your loan will be cancelled.